 But we still have a long way to go to hold police responsible when they abuse New Yorkers.
 Real accountability begins with greater transparency and independent oversight of the people who are supposed to protect us.

-Here are some steps you can take to demand action in New York.
+Here are some steps to demand action in New York State.

 Police are not the Answer to Mental Health Crises